ethankennerly/effective-altruism-simulation/README.md

 ## Future Human Features

-### Future Human Properties

-- Life Expectancy
-- Literacy
-- Children
-- Living Expenses
-- Parents
-- Alive
+- Income correlates to age.
-- Survival Rate
+    - Delta income.
+- Birth rate correlates to income.
-- Capital: Multiplier of income.
+- Life expectancy correlates to income.
-- Wealth
-- Independence (dependents need care)

-### Future Human Actions

-- Die.
-- Survive.
+- Donate to income

-- Care for a child or a parent.
+- Income correlates to malaria.
+- Life expectancy correlates to malaria.
+- Donate to prevent malaria.

+- Income correlates to worms.
-- Work.
+- Donate to deworming

-- Have a child.
+- Income correlates to literacy.
+- Birth rate correlates to female literacy.
-- Learn to read.
+- Life expectancy correlates to literacy.
-- Play.
+- Donate to literacy